YCChenVictor/blog-frontend/_posts/Computer_Science/mindset/2022-05-02-interview.md

 ### data structure and algorithm

-The steps: have a basic understanding -> start to read cracking the coding interview.
+Please read the section of DSA.

+### design pattern

 ## Reference